 It was only a matter of time before someone pulled together this ridiculous notion.
 So I thought, why not me.
 I often dive into popular culture forms to find examples of the outcome or process I wish to convey.
 Which got me thinking, what would a customer experience programme sound like if it was set to music?
 Each track links to Youtube should you wish to enjoy the full surround sound blog experience.
+Alternatively, click here for the full playlist as one.

 So with that in mind, here is the set up and launch of a Customer Experience programme soundtrack – I told you it was ridiculous.
 By the way, this is cast around my limited knowledge of music, so if you feel there are better tracks to convey how things evolve as the CX matures, then please comment with the stage and your suggest track.